Diabetic Peripheral Neuropathy

 - inspect your feet daily for injuries, and if you notice any cuts, wounds, blisters, malodour, redness or swelling see your Podiatrist as soon as possible to prevent any problems from worsening.

-The podiatrists at Foot Health Clinic include specialists in high risk foot care, amputation prevention and diabetes education.
+The podiatrists at Foot Health Clinic are experienced in high risk foot care, amputation prevention and diabetes education.
 Please contact us to arrange an assessment.